Welcome to Stasjonen Lillehammer

 Being located in the middle of Lillehammer, places us in walking distance to the Olympic Park and Maihaugen, an open-air museum.
 Conveniently placed within Lillehammer station makes it easy for you to travel to us, whether you arrive by train or bus.
 Enjoy a fresh and delicious Stasjonswaffle with a cup of coffee next to our lovely fireplace, or try our traditional dishes, prepared with local ingredients in the old part of the building from 1894.
 Ask us about what experiences you cannot miss while visiting Lillehammer to make the most out of your stay.

-Christmas 2022: We have open all days – book online Reception can be closed some periodes but we are available for check in and on phone 24/7 +4761260024
+Christmas 2023: We have open all days – book online Reception can be closed some periodes but we are available for check in and you may reach us 24/7 calling +47 61260024.
+Restaurant is closed 24th-26th and 31st of December.

 Welcome to enjoy some lovely days in the Lillehammer area!